 Leadership, Excellence, Accelerating Progress

-Redruth School is proud to announce the opening of it’s LEAP (Leadership, Excellence, Accelerating Progress) Centre.
-The LEAP opened in September and is running a bespoke programme for our More Able students in all year groups.
+Redruth School is proud of the continuing success of its LEAP Centre (Leadership, Excellence, Accelerating Progress).
+The LEAP opened in September 2018 and runs bespoke programme for our More Able (MABLE) students in all year groups.
 The centre itself is situated in the heart of the school and has facilities that include high end technology, break out and seminar areas.